hainingpan/HartreeFock_GPT/printout/2111.01152_0/prompts.md

 **Question**:
 1. What is the system to study?
-2. What are the independent degrees of freedom that should be included in the Hamiltonian, namely, the independent flavor of the creation/annihilation operator?
+2. What are the independent degrees of freedom that should be included in this system, namely, the independent flavor of creation and annihilation operators?
+Leave momentum and real space for now.
 Remember the system is spin-valley locked.

 ## Execution--Core information